-The analysis of the $LP(t, a, \mu, \mathscr{R})$ LP problem formalised in [HT12, Thm.
+The analysis of the $LP(t,a,\mu,\mathcal{R})$ LP problem formalised in [HT12, Thm.
 7] considers only the theoretical complexity class the problem belongs to while it does not address how efficiently the LP problem can indeed be solved.
 In order to arrive at a precise characterisation of the problem efficiency, we establish a connection between the probabilistic verification community and the combinatorial optimisation community.
-We first intend to make precise the theoretical aspects and, by modifying the LP problem as a flow network problem, we show that the underlying network structure can be exploited to solve the LP efficiently via an algorithm in the network optimisation setting.
+We first intend to make precise the theoretical worst case running time needed to solve the LP problem.
+Then we focus on the practical aspects and, by modifying the LP problem as a flow network problem, we show that the underlying network structure can be exploited to solve the LP efficiently via an algorithm in the network optimisation setting.